kparc/kcc/README.md

 #### bad form

 Bad form in k is code bloat.
 Avoid writing extra code if you can — there is too much of it written already.
 Look to remove any inessential code, yours or not.
-But if you have to write more, make it is useful, secure, compact, maintainable and scalable.
+But if you have to write more, make it is useful, secure, compact, maintainable, portable and scalable.

 --------------------